Fluent Commerce Logo

 15}

-statement to immediately exist the Rule but continue processing the Ruleset.
+• Use a `return` statement to immediately exist the Rule but continue processing the Ruleset.

 • Throw an Exception, and stop processing the Ruleset.

-Only you can determine the appropriate behaviour for your rule.
-The SDK
+Only you can determine the appropriate behaviour for your .
+The SDK `RuleUtils` has a mix of both boolean response and thrown exceptions.

 Retrieving Data

-Once you've completed the Validation phase, you may wish to retrieve any additional data you may need to execute your Rule logic.
+Once you've completed the Validation phase, you may wish to retrieve any additional data you may need to execute your logic.

 • EntityType - e.g: ORDER, FULFILMENT, etc.